 From its source at the headwaters at an elevation of 3,360 feet until it flows into Tugaloo Lake, the Chattooga River descends 2,469 feet in elevation, making it one of the best whitewater recreational rivers in the eastern United States.
 It was because of these and other unique values that the Chattooga River was chosen by Congress as one of the 27 rivers to be studied for possible inclusion in the National Wild and Scenic Rivers System.

-If you want to stay in the loop on everything we have going on at the Chattooga Conservancy including being alerted when immediate action is needed, events in the Chattooga watershed, and volunteer opportunities for our various initiatives, then please subscribe to our email list and we’ll keep you up to date.
-And if you change your mind, you can always unsubscribe no questions asked.
+If you would like to stay in the loop on everything we have going on at the Chattooga Conservancy, including receiving alerts when immediate action is needed, and receiving notification of upcoming events in the watershed and volunteer opportunities for our various initiatives, please subscribe to our email list!
+If you change your mind, you can always unsubscribe at any time with no questions asked.